afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup7/Setup7_en.md

 Other notes:

 - The GX16 connector may be replaced by any other kind.
 The GX16 features a knot that prevents accidental unplug.
 The 5 pins flavor allows to build a fully capable USB port, not just a charging/power port, if you want.
-- The packaging of the shift registers will show a small circle next to pin #1, wich is tagged as `~LD` here.
+- The packaging of the shift registers will show a small circle next to pin #1, which is tagged as `~LD` here.
 - There are several flavors of the T-QT DevKit board.
 Choose the **"PRO"** flavor, since it features a built-in powerboost module, unless you don't need the battery.
 - The T-QT DevKit board is sold with some wires included for the (optional) battery.